D'Academy

 The overall winner of the competitions gets a cash prize of 150 million rupiah (roughly $10,000 USD) and a car.
 For the third season, the cash prize was upped to 250 million rupiahs (roughly $15,000 USD).
-In addition, the winner is also entitled to a management contract with Stream Entertainment as well as a recording opportunity to launch a single or an album through 3D Entertainment, a dangdut label.
+In addition, the winner is entitled to a management contract with Stream Entertainment, as well as a recording opportunity to launch a single or an album through 3D Entertainment, a dangdut label.